vbxq/celeste-patcher/README.md

 # Celeste Patcher

-Patches the Discord Android app to connect to a [Celeste](https://celeste.gg) instead of Discord servers
+Patches the Discord Android app to connect to [Celeste](https://celeste.gg) instead of Discord servers

 ## How it works